Tapetrova/clonning_voice_detection/README.md

 # Speaker Recognition and Clone Detection Toolkit

-The advanced analysis of voice data, encompassing voice cloning, embedding extraction, and the use of cosine similarity for voice verification.
+The analysis of voice data, encompassing voice cloning, embedding extraction, and the use of cosine similarity for voice verification.
-It enables the differentiation between original and cloned voices, as well as the verification of speaker identity, leveraging state-of-the-art machine learning techniques.
+It enables the differentiation between original and cloned voices, as well as the verification of speaker identity.

 <b><u>Our system can determine which recording is the real Lex Fridman and which one is his clone:</u></b>
 - [LF1_1](./LF1_1.wav)